 1. What is a P60 and What Does it Show?

-A P60 is an overview of everything you have been paid by your employer (often called your gross income) and any deductions they have made during one complete tax year**.
+A P60 shows an overview of everything you have been paid by your employer (often called your gross income).
+It also includes any deductions they have made during one complete tax year**.
 For that reason, it is also known as an End of Year Certificate.
 It also details any other statutory deductions made such as statutory maternity pay and student loan repayments.

 **The tax year runs from 6 April to 5 April.

 In effect, your P60 is really a summary of everything you have been paid and the income tax you’ve paid that your employer calculated for you on your behalf for a 12 month period.
 So If you’ve been in your job for the full tax year, you can probably add up gross income on your payslip and you’ll reach the same number on your form.